-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) for your Part D prescription drugs through our plan is explained in Chapter 6.
-Oral and other drugs approved for self-administration received during an emergency room visit or given at discharge following an inpatient admission are not covered under the hospital bill.
-They may be covered under your pharmacy (Part D) benefit.
-Coverage is based on the pharmacy benefits in effect at the time of your visit.
-Please contact Member Services to obtain a claim form.
-20% coinsurance for chemotherapy drugs, infusion drugs, and all other drugs covered under Medicare Part B. Medicare Part B drugs are subject to a 20% coinsurance.
-You will also pay cost-sharing for any associated professional services provided at a doctor's office or outpatient facility, depending on the location of service (excluding chemotherapy drugs).
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) based on the pharmacy benefits in effect at the time of your visit.
+Please contact Member Services to obtain a claim form. depending on the location of service (excluding chemotherapy drugs).
 Exception: Medicare-covered inpatient stays are subject only to the per-day copay; any Medicare Part B drugs are included except for drugs approved for self-administration.
 Contact Member Services for more information.
+Out-of-Network 45% of the Medicare-allowed amount.
+Obesity screening and therapy to promote sustained